 If you are not able to eat these foods without finishing every bite then they need to come off your menu for good.
 I’ll address that in another principle.

 In the meantime, focus on this one idea at every meal, am I still hungry?

-Make sure it’s an exploration of the self and not another judgement.
+Make sure it’s an exploration of the self and not another judgment.
 It’s fine to be both hungry and not hungry.
-I want you to better understand yourself, not find a new avenue for criticism.
+The idea is to better understand yourself, not find a new avenue for criticism.